kwsong/kwsong.github.io/_projects/van.markdown

 In 2016, I bought a Ram Promaster 1500 from Texas and turned it into an off-the-grid tiny (very, very tiny) home.
 I spent about 1.5 years living out of the van, with the support of showers at Apple, where I was working at the time, and Planet Granite Sunnyvale, my local climbing gym.
 This project is woefully lacking in documentation, but I have included random snippets that might be interesting or useful to people here.

 I sadly no longer own this van (thanks, city living), but I am happy knowing that it is now in the hands of someone who can appreciate it to its fullest!
 I look forward to being able to do a second van build.
+Below are some brief, incomplete notes and reflections from some parts of the build.

 <h2>prep</h2>
 With only 2 weeks to go before my lease expired, I had to quickly prep my new home to be move-in ready.
 I spent a few days after work in the Apple parking lot scouring the van with Krud Kutter and laying down FatMat RattleTrap over the wheels and floors for sound-deadening.
 For insulation, I mounted pieces of 1" polyiso rigid board and a plastic condensation barrier to the walls and ceilings.
 I then drilled a few wooden supports into the walls and ceilings and nailed on cedar planking, stuffing gaps with extra denim insulation and GreatStuff as I went.
 For the floors, I used basic subfloor material, 1/8" plywood, and laminate flooring.
 After all this, the height and width of my van were roughly 5'3" - I could stand upright in it and sleep lying along the van's short side, but virtually no one else I knew could.